 They literally sent a reporter to Thailand in that case.

-But listen to what they did yet.
+But listen to what they did.

-Now, after you hear Nunberg, you're gonna understand that Nunberg, I don't care what Mueller's asking from him.
+Now, after you hear Nunberg, you're going to understand that Nunberg, I don't care what Mueller's asking from him, nothing Nunberg says here, because he contradicts himself a million ways and sideways.

 You know, I was a campaign advisor from 2011 to 2015 when everybody was laughing at Donald Trump.

-Yeah, that long it was that expensive.
+It was that expensive.

 Imagine your lawyers telling you not to rip up a subpoena.